WanjohiK/dsc-phase-1-project-v3/README.md

  The primary goal is to assess the historical performance of different aircraft models by examining accident frequency, severity, and the underlying risk factors associated with each type of aircraft.

+# Technologies used

+## Python
+Data cleaning and preprocessing.
+Advanced analysis such as calculating severity scores and filtering datasets.
+Visualization for exploratory data analysis (EDA) and quick insights using libraries like Matplotlib and Seaborn.

+## Tableau
+Creating interactive dashboards for decision-making.
+Geospatial visualizations to identify accident hotspots.

 # Objectives

 ## General Objective